Interim report on AI development and code performance optimisation

-The PokerBot and Poker Advisor were two very interesting projects and I learned a lot from both of them!
-The Poker Advisor picks up the cards from the screen, automatically feeds them into an AI and predicts the outcome of the Hand.
-Whereas the Pokerbot was planned to play by himself - everything was set up, but online Poker pretty much got banned in Switzerland.
+The PokerBot and Poker Advisor were two very interesting projects, and I learned a lot from both!
+The PokerAdvisor picks up the cards from the screen, automatically inputs them into an AI and predicts the outcome of the hand.
+While the Pokerbot was planned to play itself - everything was prepared, but online poker was pretty much banned in Switzerland.

 So it was time to move on.
 But what could have been the next big challenge?

-Getting into the performance aspect of Programming
+Introduction to the performance aspect of programming

-I was in the following situation:
+I found myself in the following situation:

-All in all the process is quite simple:
+All in all, the process is quite simple:

-- Identify the biggest performance burden
+- Identify the greatest power load

 - Eliminate it

-Conclusions and Takeaways
+Conclusions and takeaways